The Mastermind (film)

 The Mastermind is a 2025 heist film written and directed by Kelly Reichardt.
 It stars Josh O'Connor, Alana Haim, Hope Davis, John Magaro, Gaby Hoffmann and Bill Camp.
-Set in 1970, the film follows a struggling family man who secretly plots to steal art from a sleepy suburban museum while the nation rages over the Vietnam War.
-Reichardt described the film as a struggle between the allure of individualism and the necessity of collective action.
+Set in 1970, the film follows a struggling family man who plots to steal art from a suburban museum while the US rages over the Vietnam War.
+Reichardt described it as a struggle between the allure of individualism and the necessity of collective action.
 The film was inspired by a mixture of real-life events and classic films, including the 1972 robbery of the Worcester Art Museum and the films of Jean-Pierre Melville.

 The film had its world premiere at the 2025 Cannes Film Festival on May 23, 2025, where it competed for the Palme d'Or, and was released in the United States by Mubi on October 17, 2025.